ErikLarsson82/smash-ladder-be/README.md

 Deployed at https://hiqombo-ladder.herokuapp.com/<br />

-WARNING.
-If you deploy new code without running bash script update.sh, you will overwrite the volatie JSON lists on the server.<br />
+### Caution!
+If you deploy new code without running bash script update.sh and push-commit.sh, you will overwrite the volatie JSON lists on the server.<br />
 The update-script downloads all JSON files and pushes the changes.<br/>

 API:<br />